1. Introduction to SOPS

 To be clear: SOPS is not a secrets manager.
 Yes, you can use it as a quick-and-cheap solution to store sensitive data in encrypted files.
 But, as your use cases expand, you are likely to hit a wall.
 Having secrets only in file format has its limitations.
 For example, you'll likely need API access to your secrets at some point.
 SOPS is not made for that, and building a custom solution on top of it would be clunky at best.

-This is exactly what secrets managers are made for: allow you flexibility in the formats, policies, and access methods for all your secrets (as files, K8s native YAML, from apps, by actual users, etc.).
+This is exactly what secrets managers are made for: flexibility in terms of formats, policies, and access methods for all kinds of your secrets (as files, K8s native YAML, from apps, by actual users, etc.).
 Modern secret managers have many integrations with CLIs, CI/CD systems, orchestration platforms, etc., so chances are, all your needs could be satisfied without encrypting files.

 Recently, I discovered and tested a new kid on the block: Doppler, which can sync secrets to a K8s cluster automatically, eliminating the need to store K8s secrets in YAML files.
 It can even restart a pod when the dependent secret gets updated.
 Read more about it here if interested.